Adding a Professional To Your Support Team

 …

 No matter how we choose to access mental health support, waitlists are common.
 It can be discouraging to finally reach out to a mental health service provider just to learn we need to wait weeks or even months to see them.
-In the meantime there are still many important steps we can take and things we can work on, as outlined in our Tips and Skills section.
+In the meantime, there are many self-help strategies we can use to help in our recovery from depression, as outlined in our Tips and Skills section.

-It may take time to connect with a mental health professional, but it’s worth the wait.
+It may take time to connect with a mental health professional, but don’t give up – you are worth the time it takes.

 Cost is one of the biggest barriers keeping men from seeking support.
-But getting mental health treatment is as much an investment in our health as seeing a doctor for cancer treatment or getting a root canal at the dentist.
-Although these procedures may be costly at times, it’s important to pursue them – the same is true with our mental health.
+But getting mental health treatment is arguably one of the most important investments that you can make for yourself.
+It is as much of an investment in our health as seeing a doctor for cancer treatment or getting a root canal at the dentist.
+Although these procedures are costly, it’s important to pursue them – the same is true with our mental health.

 For instance, seeing a therapist may seem expensive in the short term, but if doing so helps us improve our health so we can keep our job (or not have to go on disability), it will save us money in the long term while also improving our quality of life.

-Even if our budget is tight, there are still ways to receive support.
+Even if our budget is tight, there are ways to receive support.

 Therapists in private practice are not typically covered by public health plans (fee information should be listed on the websites or you may have to contact them to ask for their rates).

 Certain student, employer, and private health plans may cover a limited number of private therapy sessions.
-If this is the case, it’s important to read the fine print of your insurance plan, as some plans only offer coverage for therapists with specific training (e.g. they may cover therapy with a clinical counselor but not with a clinical social worker).
+If this is the case, it’s important to read the fine print of your insurance plan, as some plans only offer coverage for therapists with specific training (e.g., they may cover therapy with a clinical psychologist but not with a clinical social worker).

 Footnotes